-Working within Retail and Consumer Protection directorate, you will provide written and numerical analysis and policy advice relating to the regulation of the energy retail sector (both electricity and gas).
-You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the energy retail sector.
-These roles are well suited to persons with strong quantitative and qualitative analytical skills paired with excellent interpersonal skills.
-Any experience in the regulated energy sector and/or in utility regulation will also be valuable.
+Working within Networks, you will provide analysis and policy advice relating to the regulation of the energy and water sectors.

+You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on financial and operational issues relating to price controls, tariffs and the regulation of companies licenced to operate in the energy and water sectors.
+This role is well suited to persons with good numerical and policy advice skills.
+Any experience in an economic regulator or a regulated company will also be valuable.